Maulik123-cool/DailyBoost/README.md

 ├── index.html      # Main HTML file with game canvas and UI ├── style.css       # Styling for the page and game area └── script.js       # JavaScript game logic, controls, rendering, and updates

+## Important
+If you wanna play the game again just refresh and your good to go!